karlun/gramods/README.md

 The Gramods modules are designed to be weakly dependent on each other and on third party dependencies, even though they makes heavy use of third party dependencies for their functionality.
 Therefore, some modules will not be built without their core dependencies, while others will be built with limited functionality.

 ## Dependencies

 Use CMake to find dependencies and to set up the build environment.
-Every modules, app and dependency is activated when found, however dependencies can be individually deactivated through CMake by setting *gramods_ENABLE_* to false in CMake, and modules and apps by setting *gramods_INCLUDE_* to false.
+Every modules, app and dependency is activated when found, however dependencies can be individually deactivated through CMake by setting *gramods_ENABLE_* to false in CMake, and modules and apps by setting *gramods_MODULE_* and *gramods_APP_*, respectively, to false.

 Observe that CMake cannot automatically deactivate dependent modules when a modules is made unavailable, by a missing dependency or by deactivation, so this will result in a build error.

 Most dependencies can be automatically installed and handled, with *vcpkg* through `vcpkg install asio eigen3 freeimage glew sdl2 tclap tinyxml2`, or with *apt* through `apt install libasio-dev libeigen3-dev libfreeimage-dev libglew-dev libsdl2-dev libtclap-dev libtinyxml2-dev`.
 When using vcpkg, do not forget to set `VCPKG_DEFAULT_TRIPLET=x64-windows` or use command line argument `--triplet x64-windows` (see [vcpkg issue #12357](https://github.com/microsoft/vcpkg/issues/12357)).

+If CMake config files are missing in your installation but needed by Gramods, then the *_DIR* can be pointed to a backup CMake config folder in the Gramods/cmake_modules folder.
+This will expose variables in CMake to manually point at include and lib folders for the library.

 ## Standard Build Procedure